TyyyHo/web_tiktok/README.md

 # Web TikTok

-A TikTok-like web application that allows users to create reels or take shots.
-This project leverages `ffmpeg-wasm` for video processing and `three.js` for video and green screen removing.
+A TikTok-like web application that allows users to create reels or take shots, utilizing ffmpeg-wasm for video processing and WebGL for green screen removal.

 <br/>